-I’ve posted about specific improvements I want to make to my Web apps before, but I have some overall goals for my whole body of pikadudeno1.com works that I’d like to write down now and get down throughout 2018.
+I’ve posted about specific improvements I want to make to my Web apps before, but I have some overall goals for all my Web Wonders that I’d like to write down now and get down throughout 2018.

 Here’s all the above in table form, because I’m nerdy like that.
 Items marked with ◐ are planned for completion by the end of June.